AL0YSI0US/BURNOUT/whatIsBurnout.md

 # What is B U R N O U T?

-Burnout is a state of emotional, physical and mental exhaustioncaused by excessive and prolonged stress.
+Burnout is a state of emotional, physical and mental exhaustion caused by excessive and prolonged stress.
 It's feeling emotionally drained, overwhelmed, and unable to meet daily demands and commitments.

 ## What are the symptoms?